 The Articles of Association stipulate that each director must hold at least one share in the company.
-The Rules of Procedure recommend that each director, who does not represents employees, own 100 shares in the company and each director who represents employees own 10 shares in the Company.
+The Rules of Procedure recommend that each director, who does not represents employees, own one hundred shares in the company and each director who represents employees and each censor own ten shares in the Company.